Abigail Eun

 What kind of impact do you think COVID will have on later generations?

-More people are going to start being more mindful of germs.
-Because at school, I didn’t even wash my hands before eating lunch or I’d sleep on the bus or on the tables at school with my head down.
+More people will start being more mindful of germs.
+At school, I didn’t even wash my hands before eating lunch, or I’d sleep on the bus or on the tables at school with my head down.
+I’d grab a hand railing on the bus and not wash my hands.
+I feel like everything was so unsafe.
+Like with birthday cakes, when we blew on it, the spit would get everywhere.
+When people sneezed and didn’t cover their mouths.
+It’s just gross.